SkafteNicki/dtu_mlops/03_debuggin_and_visualization/readme.md

 2. Secondly try to profile the `vae_mnist_working.py` script from the debugging exercises.
 Can you improve something in the code?

-3. Apply the profiler to your own code.
+3. Apply the profiler to your own MNIST code.

 ### Experiement visualizers